 Congress shall have power to enforce this article by appropriate legislation.

-In 2020 we commemorate the efforts of American women's struggle to gain the right to vote in national elections.
-You're invited to join the Shafer Historical Museum in celebrating and honoring the women of the Methow Valley, past and present.
+In 2020 we commemorated the efforts of American women's struggle to gain the right to vote in national elections.
+Join the Shafer Historical Museum in continuing to honor all of the women of the Methow Valley, past and present.